 If you are using the meter timing method or are using a plug-in watt hour meter; once you have noted the power usage of each appliance, you can compare the watts used by the appliance to the figures in its literature.
 This will help you determine if one of your appliances is using excess electricity.

-Replace power guzzling bulbs with LED lights
+Replace power guzzling bulbs with LED Products

 Once you have determined that everything is in order and you are being billed for actual usage – it is time to consider how to reduce your electricity bill.
 One of the simplest things to do is to replace power guzzling appliances with those that are energy efficient.

 Consider these as an investment and not an expense.
 You could for example replace your incandescent bulbs with high performance LED lighting that reduce electricity bill for lighting by more than 80% and last 30 times longer.
 If you replace all your incandescent bulbs with an LED bulb your power bills could go down by approximately 600 kWh and help you save $72 per month.
-At this rate the LED lights will pay for themselves in less than two years in direct energy savings alone.
+At this rate the new LED systems will pay for themselves in less than two years in direct energy savings alone.
 The savings that you make in replacement costs for burnt out bulbs are an added bonus.
 Besides, your air conditioning bill will also be lower as air conditioners will no longer need to pump out the heat generated by incandescent bulbs.
 After all it was never said “Let there be both Heat and Light”.
 The energy wastage by incandescent bulbs can easily be avoided by using energy efficient LEDs.

 Want to see how much LED can save you?
 Click here to try our new and simple to use Energy Savings Calculator